stelcodes/nuzzle/README.md

 ### Adding Webpage Maps (Index Webpages)
 Often people want to create index webpages in static sites which serve as a webpage that links to other webpages which share a common trait.
 For example, if you have webpages like `"/blog-posts/foo"` and `"/blog-posts/bar"`, you may want a webpage at `"/blog-posts"` that links to `"/blog-posts/foo"` and `"/blog-posts/bar"`.
 Nuzzle calls these *subdirectory index webpages*.
 Another common pattern is associating tags with webpages.
 You may want to add index pages like `"/tags/clojure"` so you can link to all your webpages about Clojure.
 Nuzzle calls these *tag index webpages*.
 Nuzzle adds both subdirectory and tag index webpages automatically for all subdirectories and tags present in your site data.

-> You may not want to export all the index webpages that Nuzzle adds to your site data.
+> You may not want to publish all the index webpages that Nuzzle adds to your site data.
 That's ok!
-You can control which webpages get exported inside your webpage rendering function.
+You can control which webpages get published inside your webpage rendering function.

 What makes these index webpage maps special?
 They have an `:index` key with a value that is a set of webpage map `id`s for any webpages directly below them.
 For example, if you had webpage maps with `id`s of `[:blog-posts :foo]` and `[:blog-posts :bar]`, Nuzzle would add a webpage map with an `:id` of `[:blog-posts]` and an `:index` of `#{[:blog-posts :foo] [:blog-posts :bar]}`.